 When I was about five years old, my dad told me that someday, because I was a Luck, my arms would be so hairy I wouldn’t need to wear a coat in the winter.
-I accepted this as a point of family pride until puberty hit and I discovered that, hyperbole aside, he wasn’t wrong.
+I accepted this as a point of family pride until puberty hit and I discovered that he wasn’t far wrong.
 I now have more arm hair than my husband, though mine is—I’m happy to report—much finer and lighter in color.
 Because I have such hairy arms, I’ve always been jealous of women with little or no arm hair.
 I notice them in movies, in magazines, ahead of me in line at the grocery store.
 And since I myself am relatively low-maintenance, it didn’t dawn on me until recently that most of them probably didn’t come by their smooth, hairless arms naturally.
 Most of them, I now suspect, rely on one of the hair removal techniques below in order to get rid of arm hair.
 Curse society’s rules!

 Best Ways to Get Rid of Arm Hair

 Waxing is a popular way to get rid of arm hair.
 It’s painful, sure, but that part is over quickly and then your arms are smooth and completely hairless for at least two weeks.
 Depending on how quickly your hair grows, you may only have to wax your arms once every couple of months.
 If you have a tight budget or just a do-it-yourself spirit, you can use an at-home waxing kit to yank the hair out of your arms.
 If you’d rather have your arms waxed professionally, most salons offer a choice between a whole arm wax or a less expensive half arm wax, which should do the trick as long as you don’t have much upper arm hair.
 Veet has wax strip kit from Amazon that may help you here.